nunojusto/neo-local/documentation/README.md

 ./privnet/watch_nodes_sync.sh
 ```

-### Changing a neo node version while blockchain is running
+### Changing a NEO node version while blockchain is running
 And if you want to change a consensus node version when all is already running?<br>
 Well, you can do that without disrupting your blockchain in a snap of time.<br>
 To make that happen you need to run a script inside the privnet folder: